 Before I begin my post this was a Writer’s Workshop idea from almost 2 weeks ago, I was intrigued by the idea so I wrote my own Where I’m From.

-I am from lots of tomatoes and bananas because that is what my parents could afford, from the land of Hershey chocolate and the Abigail, my Cabbage Patch doll who still resides in my somewhere in my house.
+I am from lots of tomatoes and bananas because that is what my parents could afford, from the land of Hershey chocolate and the Abigail, my Cabbage Patch doll who still resides somewhere in my house.

 I am from the house next to dam with lots of green grass and an apartment in a house that had three floors with a spooky door that intrigued me.
 I am from a house that had a magical forest we never roamed and a giant side yard where we played cricket and learned our Rainbow ritualistic work.
 I am from the hill way in the back with a metal fence where I sled and broke my leg.